With dedication to tea since 1879

-In 2019, Hälssen & Lyon celebrates its 140th anniversary.
+In 2019, Hälssen & Lyon celebrated its 140th anniversary.
 Another milestone in a long-running success story of the international tea business.

 It all began in January 1879, when Alfred Moritz Lyon and Gustav Vincent Hälssen founded their joint tea trading company and a few years later became the first tenants to move into the visionary new Speicherstadt district, now a UNESCO World Heritage Site.
 After a short time, the company passed into the hands of a Hamburg merchant family named Ellerbrock, the 4th generation of which now own the company.

 The venerable brick building at Pickhuben 9 remains our headquarters to this day.
 It has been a long time since barges tied up here and tea was blended on its floors, but the brick walls still breathe this history.
 From the outset, its proximity to the port guaranteed a direct link to the international trading world.
 The decades since the company’s founding have accordingly been dominated by investment and steady growth at home and abroad.

 On 1 January 1879, Alfred Moritz Lyon and Gustav Vincent Hälssen found the tea trading company Hälssen & Lyon in Hamburg.
 Gustav Vincent Hälssen dies in a tragic accident that year.